Purpose

 (Give study participant time to get paper if needed.)

-Given the risks of infection associated with COVID-19, Penn State is taking precautions to protect our research participants, staff and community.
+Penn State continues to take precautions to protect our research participants, staff and community.
 An important first step is for you to tell us, before you come to campus, if you, or someone you have had close contact with has experienced in the last 14 days:

 Have you or any of your close contacts experienced these symptoms?
 Have you had close contact with a person who tested positive for or is under investigation for possible COVID-19?
 (Note: if someone has been exposed to COVID or tests positive, they should follow CDC guidance for isolation.)